NativeScript/docs-v7/getting-started.md

 Congratulations!
 You have just completed your first app with NativeScript.
 NativeScript does a whole lot, and you're just getting started.
 As a next step, try adding a delete button to your lists app, or tying the list to a backend using the NativeScript http module.

-Feel free to peruse our [API reference](ApiReference/) to see all of what NativeScript has to offer.
+Feel free to explore our [API reference](ApiReference/) to see all of what NativeScript has to offer.
 You can also learn more about NativeScript features in the following articles:

 * [Application](application-management.md)
 * [Navigation](navigation.md)